 **American and French hybrid bunch grapes can be grown in most areas as long as you choose varieties adapted to your area.

-**Plant grapes in the spring as soon as the soil is dry enough to work.
+**For growing all types of grapes, plant grapes in the spring as soon as the soil is dry enough to work.
 The plants need time to become established before the stresses of summer afflict them.

 **Because grapes like hot weather, they are some of the latest plants to leaf out in spring.
 In cooler climates (zones 7a or colder), plant them where they will warm up quickly, such as the south side of a building.